Manufacturing Services HSN Code 9988 and GST Rates [2026]

 Under GST, services under HSN/SAC 9988 can attract 1.5%, 5%, 12%, or 18% GST, depending on the type of manufacturing activity and government notifications.

-The standard GST rate for most job work services stands at 18%, effective 22nd September 2025, after the rationalization of earlier 12% rates.
-Certain industries continue to enjoy concessional rates (5% or 12%) based on their classification under the Customs Tariff Act.
+The standard GST rate for most job work services stands at 18% (continues in 2026) after the rationalization of earlier 12% rates.
+Certain industries continue to enjoy concessional rates (5% or 12%) based on their classification under the Customs Tariff Act and specific GST notifications.

 Table Notes